Cute couple tattoo designs — a few things to consider before getting matching tattoos

 These are the situations we want to avoid, people.
 That’s why you need to consider these things above all else before you tie the knot with your tattoo artist.

-Get a tattoo artist that specializes in the specific design you want.
+1. Get a tattoo artist who specializes in the specific design you want.

-This is a situation where you want to go to someone who is talented in that specific style of tattoo, not just to someone who is good — although that should be the most important factor.
+This is a situation where you want to go to someone talented in that specific style of tattoo, not just to someone good, although that should be the most important factor.

 Seeking out someone by word of mouth, or something you’ve seen, is the best way to go.

-2. Make sure you are both on board.
+2. Make sure you are both on board with the tattoo idea.

-A great way to do this is to go get your design, stick it on the bathroom mirror, and wait a month.
-If you both still love it after that — you’re good to go.
+A great way to do this is to go get your design, stick your tattoo idea on the bathroom mirror, and wait a month.
+If you both still love it after that, you’re good to go.

 3. Get something unique to you both.

-Having a design that means something to you both and isn’t something that a lot of people have, is very important.
-The butt antler, barbed wire arm scuff, etc. are all great examples of following trends.
+Having a design that means something to you both and isn’t something many people have is very important.
+The butt antler, barbed wire arm scuff, etc., are all great examples of following trends.
 Having something personalized for yourselves is something that no one will ever have.
 Doesn’t get any more unique than that.

 4. Research who you are going with as an artist and meet with them beforehand

 Tattoo artists can sometimes be…well.
-It was important for me, that our artist was relatable and reputable.
-This won’t always be the case, but just try and make sure they aren’t someone you can’t stand.
-You might have negative emotions attached to the experience.
+It was important for me that our artist was relatable and reputable.
+This won’t always be the case, but make sure they aren’t someone you can’t stand.
+You might have negative emotions attached to the experience as a constant reminder.

 Art is and always will be a form of passion.
 If your artist isn’t passionate about what they are doing, they won’t do their best job.

-I had some friends go to an artist who declines doing their tattoo for them.
-They wanted something religious, and he wasn’t down.
-I respect that he turned them down because it was best for the both of them.
-They found someone else who was on board and everyone was happy.
+I had some friends go to an artist who declined to do their tattoo for them.
+They wanted something faith-related, and he wasn’t down.
+I respect that he turned them down because it was best for both of them.
+They found someone else who was on board, and everyone was happy.

 5. Consider having your own tattoo before having a matching one.